 In this article, we’ve outlined a step-by-step method you can use to solve product design questions.
 We’d encourage you to first memorize the basic steps, and then try solving a couple of the sample questions on paper.

 This will help you to understand the structure of a good answer.
-Also, feel free to write-out your answers in the comments below, and we’d be happy to give you feedback.
 This is a good first step, BUT just knowing the method is not enough, you also need to be able to apply the steps in interview conditions.

 4.2 Practice by yourself or with peers